cronohub/cronohub/README.rst

 Plugins
 =======

-The plugins are the sole of cronohub.
+The plugins are the soul of cronohub.
 They are constantly added and can be very specific and for a single purpose or can be for a wider audience.
 Cronohub only provides a platform for all these plugins to exist and work together.
 Cronohub is a mediator in this case.